TRRXITTE/XTEnetwork-ha-old/14.22/README.md

   clearP2pOnStart: true, // Will automatically delete the p2pstate.bin file on start if set to true
   clearDBLockFile: true, // Will automatically delete the DB LOCK file on start if set to true
   timeout: 2000, // How long to wait for RPC responses in milliseconds
-  enableWebSocket: false, // Enables a socket.io websocket server on the rpcBindPort + 1
+  enableWebSocket: true, // Enables a socket.io websocket server on the rpcBindPort + 1
   webSocketPassword: false, // Set this to a password to use for the privileged socket events.

-  // These are the standard xtenetwork options
+  // These are the standard TurtleCoind options
-  path: './xtenetwork', // Where can I find xtenetwork?
+  path: './XTEnetwork', // Where can I find TurtleCoind?
   dataDir: '~/.traaitt', // Where do you store your blockchain?
+  testnet: false, // Use the testnet?
   enableCors: false, // Enable CORS support for the domain in this value
   enableBlockExplorer: true, // Enable the block explorer
-  enableBlockExplorerDetailed: false, // Enable the detailed block explorer
   loadCheckpoints: false, // If set to a path to a file, will supply that file to the daemon if it exists.
   rpcBindIp: '0.0.0.0', // What IP to bind the RPC server to
-  rpcBindPort: 14478, // What Port to bind the RPC server to
+  rpcBindPort: 14486, // What Port to bind the RPC server to
   p2pBindIp: '0.0.0.0', // What IP to bind the P2P network to
-  p2pBindPort: 14475, // What Port to bind the P2P network to
+  p2pBindPort: 14487, // What Port to bind the P2P network to
   p2pExternalPort: 0, // What External Port to bind the P2P network to for those behind NAT
   allowLocalIp: false, // Add our own IP to the peer list?
   peers: false, // Manually add the peer(s) to the list.
 Allows for a string or an Array of strings.